lastingParadox/ff-site/archive-to-markdown/md/ff2/8-siren-squoatlings.md

 _Emmett frowns, holding the cake he got for her._

-> She has like a birthday every one hundred GUY's.
+> She has like a birthday every one hundred GUYs.

 **Brakia** _(05-Jul-18 06:28 PM)_